This is a good thing because existing users migrating from

 Color Management Policies

-important feature that was introduced by in Photoshop 6.
+important feature first introduced by in Photoshop 6.
 Its importance

-continues in CC 2018, which is why I tend to spend so much time trying to
+continues to this day, which is why I tend to spend so much time trying to

 explain the various options.
 Figure 5 below shows the default